Module 3 - FAIR data principles and their main elements#

 By now, you have learned about different elements that help you make the data of your project FAIR.
 Many of them are straightforward to implement in your daily work, for example organising your files and folders, keeping documentation of the data, reflecting about data access, etc. Other elements might require special tools or at least using special tools would make your work easier.
 We will talk about some tools for documentation and data publication in Module 4.

-Additional reading: How do the FAIR principles apply to software?#
+Additional Resource: How do the FAIR principles apply to software?#

 To improve the sharing and reuse of research software, more than 500 contributors around the globe worked for two years in the creation of the ‘FAIR Principles for Research Software’ (FAIR4RS).
-The contributors have applied the FAIR Guiding Principles for scientific data management and stewardship to research software.
-Many of the FAIR Guiding Principles can be directly applied to research software by treating software and data as similar digital research objects.
-However, specific characteristics of software made it necessary to revise and extend the principles.
+Many of the FAIR Guiding Principles for research data can be directly applied to research software by treating software and data as similar digital research objects.
+However, specific characteristics of software — such as its executability, composite nature, and continuous evolution and versioning — make it necessary to revise and extend the principles.
+Let’s hear from Maurits, one of TU Delft research software engineers, how the FAIR principle apply to Research Software and the distinction between FAIR software and open source: